Cut, copy, and paste: Cut and paste

-When a software environment provides cut and paste functionality, a nondestructive operation called copy usually accompanies them; copy places a copy of the selected text in the clipboard without removing it from its original location.

 The clipboard usually stays invisible, because the operations of cutting and pasting, while actually independent, usually take place in quick succession, and the user (usually) needs no assistance in understanding the operation or maintaining mental context.
 Some application programs provide a means of viewing, or sometimes even editing, the data on the clipboard.

 Copy and paste

 The term "copy-and-paste" refers to the popular, simple method of reproducing text or other data from a source to a destination.
 It differs from cut and paste in that the original source text or data does not get deleted or removed.
 The popularity of this method stems from its simplicity and the ease with which users can move data between various applications visually – without resorting to permanent storage.

-Once one has copied data into the clipboard, one may paste the contents of the clipboard into a destination document.

-The X Window System maintains an additional clipboard containing the most recently selected text; middle-clicking pastes the content of this "selection" clipboard into whatever the pointer is on at that time.

-Most terminal emulators and some other applications support the key combinations Ctrl-Insert to copy and Shift-Insert to paste.
-This is in accordance with the IBM Common User Access (CUA) standard.
-For similar functionality in historical text-mode terminals in Unix systems such as Linux and FreeBSD, see GPM or moused.